mitetodb/booking-appointment-application/my-app/README.md

 - Error messages are user-friendly and translated
 - Defensive checks prevent crashes from invalid data
 - Token management is handled automatically by interceptors
+- Unit tests for critical utilities and components

 ---